Ivandamien/mkulima/README.md

-# This project is a submission for Inua Mkulima Subsidy Technical Assignment
+# This project is an mvp for Inua Mkulima Subsidy Programe

 ## The Project has been completed and you can view the deployed site